alessandro-lazzeri/Thomas-International-GIA-Test/README.md

 The Thomas International General Intelligence Assessment (GIA) is a speed test that measures your ability to quickly learn, comprehend and retain information.

-The test has 5 parts:
+The test has five parts:

 1. Perceptual Speed
 2. Reasoning